Exterior Dirichlet problem for Hessian equations on a non-convex ring: Proof of the existence part of theorem

-In this subsection, we will complete the proof of Theorem \ref{thm1}.
-First, by virtue of equation \eqref{c12} and Lemma \ref{lem-c2-gb} it is easy to see that there exist some constants $C_0, C_1>0$ that are independent of $R$ such that $|Du_R|\leq C_0+C_1\text{dist}(x, \partial D).$ Moreover, applying Evans-Krylov theorem and Schauder estimates, we can obtain higher order estimates of $u_R$ that are independent of $R$ .
-By the standard maximum principle we know that for any compact set $K\subset\Omega_{R_1}\subset\Omega_{R_2},$ we have $u_{R_2}<u_{R_1}$ on $K.$ Therefore, $\{u_R\}$ is decreasing in $R.$ We conclude
+In this subsection, we will complete the proof of the existence part of Theorem \ref{thm1}.
+First, by virtue of equation \eqref{c12} and Lemma \ref{lem-c2-gb} it is easy to see that there exist some constants $C_0, C_1>0$ that are independent of $R$ such that $|Du_R|\leq C_0+C_1\text{dist}(x, \partial D).$ Moreover, applying Evans-Krylov theorem and Schauder estimates, we can obtain higher order estimates of $u_R$ that are independent of $R.$ By the standard maximum principle we know that when $R_1<R_2,$ for any compact set $K\subset\Omega_{R_1}\subset\Omega_{R_2},$ we have $u_{R_2}<u_{R_1}$ on $K.$ Therefore, $\{u_R\}$ is decreasing in $R.$ We conclude

 Moreover, $u(x)\in C^\infty(\mathbb R^n\setminus D)$ satisfies \be \left\{

 \right. \ee This completes the proof of the existence part of Theorem \ref{thm1}.